What's the difference between your two products - BoardDocs Pro and BoardDocs LT?

 Our board members are not tech savvy; how can we get them to use the system?

-If they can use an ATM, they can use BoardDocs.
+If they can use a email, they can use BoardDocs.
 We start with an easy-to-use, Web-based interface designed to reduce the number of clicks needed to access information.
 The most relevant information, including the current meeting, policies in production and current news are just one click away.

 Once a user is logged in, there is no typing necessary to use the system.